aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 Q: how can I influence the roadmap plans?
 A: provide your votes and comments in the issue

+Q: I've open a bug, will it be reflected in one of the roadmaps?
+A: No, roadmap is reserved for innovation and tech debt increments only.

 ### What are we launching today?

 A new process for creating and maintaining the product roadmap.